Search engine optimization, including link building is an increasingly difficult task.

 Under most circumstances, goals should not be changed.

 You set a goal at the beginning of a given period, and follow that goal to the end.
-In the world of SEO, it’s okay to make adjustments throughout the course of your ongoing strategy, and it’s because your strategy is ongoing.
+In the world of SEO, it’s okay to make adjustments throughout the course of your ongoing SEO strategy, and it’s because your strategy is ongoing.

 It is a fluid process that undergoes nearly constant changes, so it only makes sense that your goals and expectations should change along with those circumstances.